Should We All Be Switching to Organic Period Products?

 However, it’s a myth that “natural” automatically means “non-toxic” and the rules about what qualifies as “organic” can vary.
 Unlike organic food, period products aren’t regulated by a single global standard.

 So, the real issue isn’t just organic vs. non-organic – it’s the lack of transparency.
-We need more independent testing and clearer labelling so we can make informed choices based on facts, not just marketing.
+We need more independent testing and clearer labeling so we can make informed choices based on facts, not just marketing.

 What’s Inside Period Products?